|

 this may include differences in the response to different

-wavelengths by different components in the sensors, or in
+wavelengths by different components in the sensors and filters,

 of the in-vitro production of vitamin D3 under UV light